Compression of Currents and Varifolds: Main results

-We now describe how to use the compression to reduce the cost of registration drastically, and scale up to extremely over-sampled shapes.
-Henceforth, we focus on the case of a single registration.
-At each iteration of the optimization procedure for the objective \eqref{LDDMMObj}, one is required to compute the discrepancy term.
-Since $S$ does not change from iteration to iteration, one can compress $\mu_{S}$ as a form of pre-processing for the metric computation.
+This is where our work may be applied to yield a speedup.
+Firstly, since the target $S$ does not change from iteration to iteration, one can compress $\mu_{S}$ using \cref{FunctionalCompressionAlg} as a form of pre-processing before running the registration algorithm.
+Then, the main limiting quadratic cost remaining is that of the metric terms involving $\mu_{\varphi^{\bm{\alpha}}(T)}$, which changes from iteration to iteration.

 There are two options at this stage.
-The first, is to compute the compression of $\mu_{\varphi(T)}$ each iteration and make the metric comparison on the compressed measures.
-The second, is to compress the template itself and compute a push-forward of the compressed template with which we compute the metric against the compressed target.
-This push-forward acts naturally on geometric measures, with the attractive property $\varphi_{\#}(\mu_{T}) = \mu_{\varphi(T)}$.
+The first is to compute the compression of $\mu_{\varphi(T)}$ using \cref{FunctionalCompressionAlg} at each iteration and make the metric comparison on the compressed measures.
+The second, is to compress $\mu_{T}$ itself offline, on a set of $m$ \textit{compression control points} $\bm{c}=\{c_{i}\}_{i=1}^{m}$ subsampled from the delta centres of $\mu_{T}$, and compute a push-forward of the compressed measure at each iteration as $\varphi_{\#}(\hat{\mu}_{T})$.
+With this pushforward one may compute the metric against the compressed target.

 There are trade-offs in either case.
-In the former, \textbf{at each iteration} we have to compute the leverage score approximation and the orthogonal projection, both of which have a cost scaling as $\mathcal{O}(nm^{2})$.
-In the latter, one only has to compute the compression \textbf{once} and only push forward $m$ points on the template.
-However, computing push-forward of a general $\mu \in W^{*}$ requires computing the action of the Jacobian of $\varphi$, which requires solving another set of ODEs in parallel, which can be very expensive depending on the problem size.
+In the first case, {at each iteration}, we have to compute both the leverage score approximation and the orthogonal projection, with cost scaling as $\mathcal{O}(nm^{2})$ and $\mathcal{O}(m^{3})$, respectively.
+In the second case, one only has to compute the compression \textbf{once} offline and only push forward the compressed measure at every iteration.
+However, computing the push-forward of $\hat{\mu}_{T}$ under $\varphi$ requires computing the Jacobian of $\varphi$, which involves \cite{DURRLEMAN,VarCompression} solving another set of coupled ODEs.
+This can be expensive depending on the problem setup.

-Instead, we propose a more efficient variant that combines the best of both approaches.
-First, one compresses the initial template measure $\mu_{T}$ to obtain $\hat{\mu}_{T}$, supported on a set of control points $\bm{c} \subset \mathcal{X}$.
-Next, instead of computing the measure push-forward $\varphi_{\#}\mu_{T}$ explicitly, one can deform the full template $T$ as in standard LDDMM, and subsequently perform the orthogonal projection of $\mu_{\varphi(T)}$ on to the subspace generated by $\varphi(\bm{c}(T))$ the transported control points at time $T$.
-This is a reasonable approximation to make in practice, as the push-forward of discrete currents/varifolds are discrete currents/varifolds centred at the transported control points, as shown in \cite{DURRLEMAN}, \cite{VarCompression} for currents and varifolds respectively.
-Note that in this variation, one is only required to perform the RLS approximation once, in order to compress the initial template.
-After this, each iteration only requires one additional orthogonal projection on the deformed template.
-The proposed compressed matching algorithm is given below, with $T=1$.

-With this modification, at each iteration we only compute a single orthogonal projection of the deformed template at cost $\mathcal{O}(\lvert T\rvert m^{2})$, in addition to the metric computation between compressed measures which is now significantly cheaper at $\mathcal{O}(mn)$.